pvechersky/rotors_simulator/README.md

  git submodule update
  ```

  2. Then, install Qt 5.5.1 to build the source code.
-Download the unified installer from https://www.qt.io/download-open-source/, make it executable using
+Download the unified installer from https://www.qt.io/download-open-source/ and make it executable using :
  ```
  chmod +x qt-unified-linux-x64-2.0.3-1-online.run
  ```